top of page

 This is the reason why I've been using them for the past 17 months.
 They are the only platform I know of that offer the market exchange rates with no mark-ups (what you'd get if you were a bank), regardless of the size of the transaction.
 Since I've started using them, they've not only consistently given me the best rates, which I've verified using trading platforms at my workplace, but they transfer quickly, with zero issues.

 Choosing them was the result of a ton of research to find out who was highly recommended, reliable, and had the best rates.
-All comparisons pointed to Transferwise thanks to their transparency model of publishing fees.
+All comparisons pointed to Wise thanks to their transparency model of publishing fees.
 How do they accomplish this so cheaply?
 By using a trading principle where they match up people wanting to do opposite transfers.
 These trade matches have gotten faster over time as more people adopt the platform.

 I've sent 21 transfers with them so far, and they've only gotten faster in the last year, now averaging about an hour for each one.
 I looked through the 21 email confirmations and they have always transferred same day, or the next business day if it's a weekend.

-Transferwise payment options
+Wise payment options

-After requesting a transfer, I get an estimate from Transferwise which ranges from an hour to the next business day, so I give myself plenty of time to have the money ready to transfer the monthly rent.
+After requesting a transfer, I get an estimate from Wise which ranges from an hour to the next business day, so I give myself plenty of time to have the money ready to transfer the monthly rent.

 They also offer to send money faster by using a wire transfer, credit card, or debit card, but the speed will cost you more, so I used only a bank account transfer (ACH) to keep the fees at a minimum and use a level playing field for the comparison.